Kabul Nursing Homes

 Hospitalizations

-This is the number of hospitalizations per 1,000 days of patient care.
-There is generally a correlation between reduced hospitalizations and the overall quality of long-term care.
+This is the number of hospitalizations per thousand days of care.
+There is generally a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations